srdjanpazin/ecommerce/README.md

 # E-commerce App

-E-commerce app built with React, Redux, Express and MongoDB
+An E-commerce app built with React, Redux, Express and MongoDB